Ditectrev/Microsoft-Azure-AZ-500-Azure-Security-Engineer-Practice-Tests-Exams-Questions-Answers/README.md

 ![Question 37](images/question37.jpg)

-- [ ] Configure secrets for the Azure key vault.
+- [ ] Configure secrets for the Azure Key Vault.
 - [x] Create an Azure key valut.
 - [ ] Run Set-AzureRmStorageAccount.
-- [x] Configure access policies for the Azure key vault.
+- [x] Configure access policies for the Azure Key Vault.
 - [x] Run Set-AzureRmVmDiskEncryptiomExtension.

 ### You are evaluating the security of VM1, VM2, and VM3 in Sub2.
 For each of the following statements, select Yes if the statement is true.
 Otherwise, select No. NOTE: Each correct selection is worth one point